Kate Actress reveals concern that made her reverse expensive weight-loss procedure

 Shortly after the procedure, Kate noted that she was losing weight rapidly, shedding off 15 kilograms in the first week alone.

-This got her concerned as her initial plan was to shed off 20 kilograms and still remain curvy.
+This concerned her as her initial plan was to shed 20 kilograms and remain curvy.

 "I told them (the hospital), I wanted to lose weight but not this much coz I still want to be a curvy girl," the mother of two explained.

-Kate added that in as much as she wanted to lose weight, she did not realise that losing even 5 kilograms would have a big difference on how she looked.
+Kate added that as much as she wanted to lose weight, she did not realise that losing even 5 kilograms would significantly affect how she looked.

-In a past interview, Kate explained that she opted for the procedure which is said to cost around Ksh 500,000 after she was declared obese.
+In a past interview, she explained that she opted for the procedure which is said to cost around Ksh 500,000 after she was declared obese.

 “The balloon occupies about 15% to 20% depending on your stomach size.
 Its 500ml.
-Your stomach can hold upto 3 liters, this means you feel full, so you eat less.
+Your stomach can hold up to 3 litres, which means you feel full, so you eat less.
 Portion control thus resulting in weight loss.
 I chose the gastric balloon,” Kate said.

 Four months after the procedure, Kate recounted that she had to reverse it.